source-repo/use-reactive/README.md

 `useReactive` features:

-- Fine-grained reactivity by simply using direct property access.
+- Fine-grained reactivity through direct property access.
-- Methods on the state object are bound, allowing `this` to be used within methods.
+- Methods on the state object are automatically bound, allowing `this` to be used within them.
-- A method named `init` on the state object will be run once only.
+- A method named `init` on the state object runs only once.
-- Computed properties (getters) are also allowed.
+- Supports computed properties (getters).
-- Changes to the state triggers React re-render.
+- State changes trigger React re-render.
-- **async** methods can be used.
+- Supports **async** methods.
-- Add effect handling like `useEffect` with additional arguments.
+- Add effect handling like `useEffect`, with additional arguments.

 ## Installation